writethedocs/www/meta/docs_on_docs.rst

 You have some awesome open source code.
 Too bad nobody is using it.
 The chance of someone discovering and using your awesome code goes up greatly with good documentation.

-Start with the :doc:`meta/basics`, and that should give you some food for thought to get started.
+Start with the :doc:`basics`, and that should give you some food for thought to get started.

 Developers at a company